dtele/timesleuth/README.md

 # TimeSleuth

-TimeSleuth is a software that detects and stores what a user does on their computer.
+TimeSleuth is an application that detects and stores what a user does on their computer.
 This data is stored in a database and is later visualized inside a graphical user interface with a graph.